Practice-Informed, Practice-Ready: An AI security incident taxonomy: Introduction

 Moreover, there is international consensus that AI systems must be secure, as demonstrated by the G7 countries including security in their AI Principles and Code of Conduct\footnote{\url{https://digital-strategy.ec.europa.eu/en/library/hiroshima-process-international-guiding-principles-advanced-ai-system}} and the Bletchley Declaration on AI Safety\footnote{\url{https://www.gov.uk/government/publications/ai-safety-summit-2023-the-bletchley-declaration}}.
-Furthermore, there are also security-related requirements applicable under Article 55 (1c) of the European AI Act\footnote{\url{https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=OJ:L_202401689}}.
+Furthermore, there are also security-related requirements applicable under Article 55 (1c) of the European AI Act\footnote{\url{https://artificialintelligenceact.eu/the-act/}}.
 Yet, this legislation explicitly demands reporting of AI incidents only as characterized by their harm and impact, rather than security-related origins and details.
 Consequentially, many reporting schemes regarding AI have been introduced~\cite{oecdaim,airisk,mcgregor2021preventing,huntr,avid}, but most do not focus on security.

 Cybersecurity, or rather cyberinsecurity, has a significant economic impact.
-The annual global damage of cybercrime in 2023 was eight trillion USD alone.\footnote{\url{https://www.statista.com/forecasts/1280009/cost-cybercrime-worldwide}} Understanding and combating such crime is thus of the utmost importance.
-While the majority of this number implicates ``classical'' security issues unrelated to AI, the deployment of AI systems across sectors is dramatically increasing and AI vulnerabilities are likely to be implicated in future cybercrime losses.
-Actually, recent works claim that AI security is where cybersecurity was thirty years ago~\cite{grosse2023machine}.

-In cybersecurity, practices for the reporting and sharing of vulnerabilities and weaknesses are well established~\cite{baker1999cve,cwe, mitreattack}.
+Global cybercrime damage was estimated to hit 1.5 trillion USD in 2025 alone~\cite{cyberdefense2025truecost}.
+Understanding and combating such crime is thus of the utmost importance.
+Practices for the reporting and sharing of vulnerabilities and weaknesses are well established~\cite{baker1999cve,cwe, mitreattack}.
 There are even standardized approaches to incident reporting~\cite{nelson2024incident,isosecruityIncRef} with clear goals such as understanding risks, analyzing found attacks for organizational learning and improvement, restoring affected operations and assets, and being accountable in terms of roles and responsibilities related to incident reporting.
 Ultimately, these practices serve to minimize harm and enable learning to avoid future incidents.
 Sharing such information is widely recognized as crucial to securing computer systems~\cite{wagner2019cyber}.
-To start benefiting from the knowledge of AI security incidents, now would be the ideal moment to start collecting incident data for a proactive, not reactive, approach.